+Acknowledgements.
 The present research project Water Budget over Dome C (H2O-DC) has been approved by the Year of Polar Prediction (YOPP) international committee.
-The HAMSTRAD programme (910) was supported by the French Polar Institute, Institut polaire français Paul-Emile Victor (IPEV), the Institut National des Sciences de l'Univers (INSU)/Centre National de la Recherche Scientifique (CNRS), Météo-France and the Centre National d'Etudes Spatiales (CNES).
-The permanently manned Concordia station is jointly operated by IPEV and the Italian Programma Nazionale Ricerche in Antartide (PNRA).
-The tropospheric LIDAR operates at Dome C from 2008 within the framework of several Italian national (PNRA) projects.
-We would like to thank all the winterover personnel who worked at Dome C on the different projects: HAMSTRAD, aerosol LIDAR and BSRN.
+The permanently staffed Concordia station is jointly operated by Institut polaire français Paul-Emile Victor (IPEV) and the Italian Programma Nazionale Ricerche in Antartide (PNRA).
+The tropospheric lidar operates at Dome C from 2008 within the framework of several Italian national (PNRA) projects.
+We would like to thank all the winterover personnel who worked at Dome C on the different projects: HAMSTRAD, aerosol lidar, and BSRN.
 We would like to thank the three anonymous reviewers for their beneficial comments.